drizzle-team/drizzle-orm/drizzle-orm-pg/README.md

 ```

 ### SQL schema declaration
-With `drizzle-orm` you declare SQL schema in typescritp.
+With `drizzle-orm` you declare SQL schema in TypeScript.
 You can have either one `schema.ts` file with all declarations or you can group them logically in multiple files.
 We prefer to use single file schema.
 ```
 📦project
  ├ 📂src